 Give Children Alone, Unstructured Time

-In normal times, sports, music lessons and other activities tend to fill many childrens days.
-And even now, with many of these activities suspended, children can still spend a lot of time on Zoom or social media, or engaging in video games.
+Sports, music lessons and other activities tend to fill many children's days.
+What's more, kids can still spend a lot of time on Zoom or social media, or engaging in video games.

 And if kids become active outside during their alone time, so much the better.
 That will not only force them to use their own imaginations, but they will be more likely to do so in a way that promotes greater physical activity.